petalmd/gravity_mailbox/README.md

 ## Usage

-Config ActionMailer to use the RailsCacheDeliveryMethod.
+* Config ActionMailer to use the RailsCacheDeliveryMethod.

 ```ruby
 config.action_mailer.delivery_method = :gravity_mailbox_rails_cache
 config.action_mailer.perform_deliveries = true
 ```

+* Send mails
-Go to http://localhost:3000/mails to see the mails.
+* Go to http://localhost:3000/mails to see the mails.

 ## Development